Colleges by Location

 Tuition and Fees

-For local residents, public county and municipal institutions reported that tuition costs were $5,292.
-Tuition fees were $12,144 for students coming from out of state.
-Tuition costs at University of the District of Columbia for international students totalled $12,144.
+For local residents, public county and municipal institutions reported that tuition costs were $7,776.
+Tuition fees were $16,320 for students coming from a different state.
+Tuition costs at University of the District of Columbia for international students came to $16,320.
 Full-time students in 2021 were mandated to pay additional fees in the amount of $860.

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into consideration as another important expense.
-Most students have to pay about $1,280 for books and supplies during their time at University of the District of Columbia.
+Another important expense to take into consideration is the estimated price of books and supplies for a college or university.
+Most students have to spend about $1,149 for books and supplies during their time at University of the District of Columbia.

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-If you are interested in finding out more about need-based and non-need-based aid at University of the District of Columbia, here are some recent data you should consider.
+Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for many students.
+If you are interested in finding out more about need-based and non-need-based aid at University of the District of Columbia, here are some recent data you should take into consideration.

-The most recent figures show that financial help was given to 66 freshmen.
+According to the most recent data, 66 freshmen were awarded financial aid.
 The average amount of financial aid given to students was $10,280.

 Need-based